Decision making: When others can legally make decisions for you

 There are two kinds of EPA, one for your personal life (the official term is “personal care and welfare”) and one for your property and money.
 You can make either type, or you can make both if you want.

 There are specific forms to fill out.
-You can get these from a lawyer or from a trustee company like Public Trust or Te Tumu Paeroa/the Māori Trustee (see “Other resources” at the end of this chapter).
+You can get these from a lawyer or from a trustee company like Public Trust or Te Tumu Paeroa/the Māori Trustee (see “Where to go for more support” at the end of this chapter).
 You’ll also need to get a professional person involved in signing the documents, like a lawyer or legal executive.

 You can appoint the same person to be both your personal and property attorney – but make sure they have the financial skills to handle your money and property.
 You can also name someone to take over being your attorney if your first choice can no longer do it.